Skip to main content

 • “The music, as always, underlines your journey beautifully, whether it be a peaceful landscape or danger might be lurking around.”

-• “Even the music only changes to alert for like 20 seconds for those moments and then it's over.”
+• “Even the music's only change is just to alert for like 20 seconds for those moments and then it's over.”

 • “Nothing's worse than, by the end of the game, hearing music indicative of danger, and just ignoring it knowing that nothing will happen.”